kmaaallen/simon-game/documentation/logic.md

 3) The power button changes to OFF state (i.e false) when in ON state and button is clicked.
 All tested and passed.
 Code added to gameLogic.js file.
 #### User Interface
+1) The game display (div with id = 'display') should show 'ready' when power is ON (i.e powerStatus is true)